lf-edge/ekuiper/docs/en_US/plugins/overview.md

 | [resize](functions/functions.md)              | Create a scaled image with new dimensions (width, height).
 If width or height is set to 0, it is set to the reserved value of aspect ratio | Plugin sample, not available for production environment |
 | [thumbnail](functions/functions.md)           | Reduce the image that retains the aspect ratio to the maximum size (maxWidth, maxHeight). | Plugin sample, not available for production environment |

-Kuiper has many built-in functions that can perform calculations on data.
-(Refer to https://github.com/emqx/kuiper/blob/master/docs/zh_CN/sqls/built-in_functions.md for specific documentation)
+eKuiper has many built-in functions that can perform calculations on data.
+(Refer to https://github.com/lf-edge/ekuiper/blob/master/docs/zh_CN/sqls/built-in_functions.md for specific documentation)

 ### functions metadata file format